 A secondary publication obligation could and should coexist with a secondary publication right.
-A right is necessary to ensure that the authors, and subsequently the funding recipients, retain the rights necessary to comply with the obligation.
-An
+A right is necessary to ensure that the authors, and subsequently the

 10 See Article 3(1), Decree on the implementation of scientific research work in accordance with the principles of open science (U R E D B O o izvajanju znanstvenoraziskovalnega dela v skladu z načeli odprte znanosti): Research providers shall, as soon as feasible and at the latest on publication of a scientific publication, make that scientific publication available in open access in accordance with the preceding Article, together with the associated research data and other research results. (...) (official translation).